pantsel/konga/README.md

 it's default data dir `/kongadata`.
 You will just have to define the storage path yourself to a directory Konga will have access permissions via the env var `STORAGE_PATH`.

+##### 4. The hook `grunt` is taking too long to load
+The default timeout for the sails hooks to load is 60000.
+In some cases, depending on the memory the host machine has available, startup tasks like code minification an uglyfication may take longer to complete.
+You can fix that by setting then env var `KONGA_HOOK_TIMEOUT` to something greater than 60000, like 120000.

 ## More Kong related stuff
 - [**Kong Admin proxy**](https://github.com/pantsel/kong-admin-proxy)